Intel CEO out after consensual relationship with employee

-NEW YORK — Intel CEO Brian Krzanich resigned after the company learned of what it called his consensual relationship with an employee.
+NEW YORK — Intel CEO Brian Krzanich resigned after the company learned of what it called a past, consensual relationship with an employee.

 Intel said Thursday that the relationship was in violation of the company’s non-fraternization policy, which applies to all managers.
-The company did not give more details on what happened and a representative did not immediately return a message for comment on Thursday.
+Spokesman William Moss said Intel has had the policy in place for “many years.”
+He declined to comment further.

 Chief Financial Officer Robert Swan will take over as interim CEO immediately.
 A search for a new CEO is underway.

-In this #MeToo era, corporate America is under intense pressure to enforce workplace policies on gender equality and sexual harassment.
-Even relationships that appear consensual are closely scrutinized — and often prohibited by companies — if they involve a power imbalance such as the one between a manager and an employee.
+Corporate America is under intense pressure to enforce workplace policies on gender equality and sexual harassment.
+Thanks largely to the #MeToo era, even relationships that appear consensual are closely scrutinized — and often prohibited by companies — if they involve a power imbalance such as the one between a manager and an employee.

+Intel said it has enforced the policy, which has been in place since 2011, against managers on several occasions.
+It applies to both direct and indirect reports of managers.
+If an employee suspects such a relationship, they are required to report it.

+Workplace impropriety that has cost executives their jobs runs a broad range from consensual dalliances to accusations of assault.

 Earlier this month, Guess Inc. co-founder Paul Marciano stepped down following a company investigation into allegations of sexual harassment and assault.